Grace Life Church

 Paul also explains to the Galatian believers that legality is a poor system to live under and would enslave them again.

 "Formerly, when you did not know God, you were slaves to those who by nature are not gods.
 But now that you know God -- or rather are known by God -- how is it that you are turning back to those weak and miserable principles?
 Do you wish to be enslaved by them all over again?"
 (Gal.
 4:8-9)

 In our giving we're free to give as the Holy Spirit guides and leads us.
 The percentage is not the issue!

 If you tithe because you believe that God is commanding you to tithe based on Old Testament scriptures, you are putting yourself under law -- "turning back to those weak and miserable principles" (Gal.
 4:9) instead of living the way God wants us to live as members of the church.
 Christ died to save us and to free us.
 Do not allow yourself to be enslaved by law living all over again!
 Law living will retard your spiritual growth and keep you from enjoying a warm and intimate relationship with Jesus Christ, which is what God wants most for you!

 God wants our giving to be a joyful response from our hearts as we joyfully and thankfully consider all that Jesus Christ has done for us and all the blessings He has lavished on us because we are in Him!
 Our giving is a faith and love response to what Jesus Christ has done for us and what He's doing in us!

 Christ has given us so very much!
-He gave Himself up for us so that our sins may be forgiven and that we may experience life at its very best - life in Him!
+He gave Himself for us so that our sins may be forgiven and that we may experience life at its very best -- life in Him!
 What a perfect and wonderful example of giving!